brokechubb/Jakey/README.md

 ## 📖 A Loopy Language Model 📖

 Holy shit, this project is my baby - a wild ride through full-stack development that somehow ended up being a production-ready Discord bot.
-I started this to to work with Python more and ended up building something that could probably run a small business.
+I started this as experiment with my Discord community and ended up building something that could probably run a small business.
 Here's what makes Jakey tick:

 ### 🏗️ **Tech Stack That Could**